 August 2, 2012

-The circumstances surrounding the mysterious death of Chavis Carter have left many unanswered questions:
+The circumstances surrounding the mysterious death of Chavis Carter have left a few unanswered questions:

 - How does a handcuffed man that’s been searched twice still manage to shoot himself in the head?